rustmaniagame/rustmania/README.md

 * Rust is fast and safe
 * New engine free from legacy code
+* Support for a variety of audio formats
 * Completely open source
 * Compatible with .sm files
 * Simple system for creating Noteskins